- Energy-efficient living

 - Clean the dryer's lint filter after each load and keep the room well-ventilated so that the dryer runs more efficiently.

 - Partly drying clothes outside (even on a cloudy day) will save energy.
 You can then use a dryer to 'finish off' the washing.

 - If the weather is poor, avoid washing large loads.

 Australian households have a variety of home entertainment and technology products including televisions, set-top boxes, game consoles, CD and Blu-ray players, computers, scanners and printers.
 Together their energy use is significant and may contribute more to your power bill than traditional white goods.

 - Turn off your television when you're not watching it.
-A large screen TV used 6 hours a day can generate around half a tonne of greenhouse gases a year—more than a family fridge.
+A large screen TV used 6 hours a day can generate around 500kg of greenhouse gases a year—more than a family fridge.

 - Turn off appliances not in use at the power point.
 Leaving them on standby means your equipment is still using power even when you're asleep or not using them.

 - Turn off your computer screen when leaving your computer for any length of time.
 Screensavers don't save power unless they turn the monitor off.

 - Turn off your computer and other office equipment when you are not using it.
 Printers and faxes spend most of the day unused but draw standby power.

 There are some simple things you can do to reduce your electricity bill and save energy when using your air conditioner: